gonnux/gmcr/README.md

 GMCR is abbreviation Gonapps' simple MaCRo

 It has similar syntax to mustache, yet it is more flexible because you can use lua code inside tags!

+You can use GMCR to generate configuration files based on a template
 ## Usage
 ### Installation
 ```console